 Various idols of Lord Visnu may also be sculpted into forms like Sri Rama, Narasimha or Lord Krishna, for example.
 After the murti (idol) has been completed, it will undergo the rituals and process of consecration, before being used for any worship.
 Salagramas, regardless of if cracked or chipped, are worthy of worship immediately and do not require any consecration.
 Just as fire is latent within a dry log, so does the Lord Vishnu burst forth form the Saligrama when it is worshiped.

 A Saligrama stone should never be purchased, sold or bought.
 It should be given by a well-wisher, holy person or ascetic.

-A Special Sri Krishna Jayanti Saligrama Abhishekam & Puja will be performed at Amma’s Penusila ashram in India on August 24, 2019.
-This ceremony blesses us with healing, eradicates the difficulties associated with the planet Saturn, removes negative karmas and promotes a life in dharmic values leading to moksha.
+Special Sri Krishna Janmashtami Pujas and Yagnas will be performed at Amma’s Penusila ashram in India from August 11 to August 13, 2020.
+These ceremonies will blesses us with healing, eradicating the difficulties associated with the pandemic and Kala Sarpa dosham, removing negative karmas and promoting a life in dharmic values leading to moksha.

 Sponsorship for these events will end at 7:00pm – EDT on August.
 10, 2020.